kokkos/kokkos-core-wiki/docs/source/keywords.rst

    available CMake options and their current values.
 It may be more up to date with the Kokkos version that you are using.
-   **A word of warning:** variables with names containing ``IMPL`` are private implementation detailis.
+   **A word of warning:** variables with names containing ``IMPL`` are private implementation details.
 Avoid modifying these unless you have a deep understanding of their implications and are aware that they might change without notice.